-1) The Filing of a Complaint and the Initiation of an Inquiry If any administrative officer referred to herein has a conflict of interest in a case, or is the complainant, then the next higher administrative officer will
+1) The Filing of a Complaint and the Initiation of an Inquiry If any administrative officer referred to herein has a conflict of interest in a

 Allegations of research misconduct shall be reported to the Associate Provost and Dean of the Graduate School.
-He or she may counsel confidentially any
+He or she may counsel confidentially any individual who comes forward with an allegation of misconduct.